egressif.

 Authentication on every message

 SPF, DKIM, and DMARC alignment maintained against our managed DNS.
 TLS on every connection where the receiver supports it.
 Reverse DNS and HELO/EHLO identities that match and resolve.
 The full checklist Gmail, Yahoo, and Microsoft bulk-sender requirements now demand, handled as a property of the platform.
+We track the RFCs and provider postmaster guidance closely and implement ahead of enforcement, so requirement changes arrive here as routine maintenance instead of emergencies.

 02